nirmal2i43a5/Movie-Review-Sentiment-Predictive-Analysis/README.md

 ## Why does this matter?

-- Quickly understanding audience sentiment helps studios and platforms respond to feedback and improve recommendations.
+- Quickly understanding audience sentiment helps studios and platforms respond to feedback and improve recommendations